Archive for the 'auditions' Category

 It started with an audition yesterday where the director and the casting director stood me up.
 I got dressed, put make-up on, got on the subway and went to the appointed time and place and nothing, nobody.
 WTF?
 The room was empty with chairs piled against the wall.
 I waited 20 minutes and got back on the train and went home.
 Sent a what’s up email and got the following response the next day:

 I’m terribly sorry.
 There was a missunderstanding with the times and place.
-We were indeed holding auditions at that time but at the Toadman’s center.
+We were indeed holding auditions at that time but in a different building.

 It was our fault and I apologize.

-Ah, yea – misunderstanding was MISSpelt and the center would be TODman, ah, not TOADman.
-TOADman?
-And, ah, your misunderstanding with “the times” – would that be the newspaper?
-Poopie goes to one of the most expensive, most prestigious film school’s in the U.S. Oh, my!
+Ah, yea – misunderstanding was MISSpelt And, ah, your misunderstanding with “the times” – would that be the newspaper?
+Stu goes to one of the most expensive, most prestigious film school’s in the U.S.

-Then we’re trying to get everything together for taxes and my marriage becomes a game of; WHOSE FAULT IS IT?
+Then, we’re trying to get everything together for taxes and my marriage becomes a game of: WHOSE FAULT IS IT?
 There is nothing like going back over all the stupid things you spent money on the past year to make you totally depressed.
-I have to go into the computer and assign categories for everything.
+I have to go into the computer and assign categories to everything.
 It’s making me feel guilty.
 My emotional state is making me make mistakes.
 A few times when I’m supposed to write in dining I actually wrote SIN.
 I’m not kidding.
 I wrote SIN as a category.
 Which was exactly how I felt.

 Then the kitchen sink water started backing up into the bathtub and my husband didn’t like taking a shower amongst the floating lettuce.

-I wanted to put off the whole thing.
+I wanted to avoid dealing with the sink.
 I mean, you gotta understand.
-My friends in my building and I call out apartment building “1800 House.”
-We figure we have about the same amenities here as they had in 1800.
+I call our apartment building “1800’s House.”
+We have about the same amenities here as they had in 1800.
 The decor of the lobby in our building can only be described as “Early Mental Hospital.”
 And we have the obligatory Yugoslavian super who sleeps late and doesn’t want to be bothered.
 I’ve been thinking of writing a book about him.
 I’m gonna call it: “The Super Wore Sandals.”

-You know anyone shuffling around in sandals with a cigarette hanging out of his mouth is not up for any heavy labor.
-And he has sleepy eyes to top it off.
+Anyone shuffling around in sandals with a cigarette hanging out of his mouth is not up for any heavy labor.

 So he goes to the basement and comes back with this scary looking bottle of brown stuff.
-I think the label said PIPE BOMB.
-So he puts PIPE BOMB down the drain.
-Two minutes later my doorbell rings, and the marginally catatonic guy who lives downstairs strolls right into my apartment when I open the door and mumbles with his head hanging down, “I guess you know about the leak downstairs.”
+I think the label said PIPE BOMB and it had a lot of Xs and poison warnings on it.
+He puts PIPE BOMB down the drain.
+Two minutes later my doorbell rings.
+The marginally catatonic guy who lives downstairs strolls right into my apartment when I open the door and mumbles with his head hanging down, “I guess you know about the leak downstairs.”
 “WHAT!
-WHAT LEAK?”
+WHAT LEAK?
+LEAK?”
 I say.

 “Ah, there’s water pouring out through my light fixture in the bathroom,” he mumbles.
 “OH MY GOD!!
 OH MY GOD!”
 I run screaming into the bathroom to tell the super.

-So I started like whining to Mr. Sandals and he looks at me and says, “No, no. Cranky you be get NEW FLOOR!”
+So I started whining to Mr. Sandals and he looks at me and says, “NO, NO. CRANKY YOU BE GET NEW FLOOR!”
 This is true.
 I have wanted a new bathroom floor for like 10 years.
-But in 1800 House you don’t get any extras.
+But in 1800’s House you don’t get any extras.
 Mr. Sandals so understands me.
-He knew exactly how to cheer me up and make me see the bright side of the massive hole in my bathroom floor.
+He knew exactly how to cheer me up, and make me see the bright side of the massive hole in my bathroom floor.
 So I forgive him for be bringing chemical.

 My Acting Career Has Hit a New Low